reshmab-olt/Training/Javascript/1.Basic-Calculator/README.md

-#Baisc Calculator:
+# Basic Calculator
-To create a basic calculator to perform basic arithmetic operations.
+* [To create a basic calculator to perform basic arithmetic calculations]